bhsingleton/skinblender/README.md

 ## Hotkeys
 Creating hotkeys is super easy.
-`QSkinBlender` is derived from `QProxyWindow` which uses a singleton pattern for instancing.
+The main window `QSkinBlender` is derived from `QProxyWindow` which uses a singleton pattern for instancing.
 So an example of a hotkey can be as simple as:

 > from skinblender.ui import qskinblender;